Spectator Sports: Thoughts On New Spectator Facilities

 I attended the national water polo championships at UC Berkeley’s Spieker Aquatics Center in 2011 and at Stanford’s Avery Aquatic Center in 2013.
 I like to see how colleges and universities are actually using their facilities and managing big events, because it helps feed our design thinking.
-And watching big water polo events like these are particularly revealing, because very few swim facilities in the country are designed to host large-scale national events.
+Watching big water polo events like these are particularly revealing because very few swim facilities in the country are designed to host large-scale national events.

-Spieker Aquatics, which opened in 2009 and was part of the historic Harmon Gymnasium and Swimming Pool complex, has seating for 800 people, with room to accommodate an additional 1,700 temporary seats.
-I’ve been there before to attend dual meets, in which two teams compete against each other, and see practice sessions, but nothing like the national championship.
+Spieker Aquatics, which opened in 2009 and was part of the historic Harmon Gymnasium and Swimming Pool complex, has seating for 800 with room to accomodate 1,700 temporary seats.
+I’ve been there before to attend dual meets, in which two teams compete against each other, and see practice sessions, but nothing like a national championship.
 Spieker is primarily a venue for training and is not designed for large numbers of spectators.

 What architects tend to design—the permanent architecture—addresses the needs of the competitors and the spectators.
 We aim to make sure that the event feels intimate for the people watching it.
-In order to build electricity and fill the competitors with energy, it’s important for a lot of fans to be right there on the deck, close to the swimmers.
-Design ingenuity is required so the facilities can grow and shrink without the change being very noticeable.
+In order to build electricity and fill the competitors with energy, it is important for a lot of fans to be right there on the deck, close to the swimmers.
+Design ingenuity is required so the facilities can grow and shrink without the change being too noticeable.

 That’s particularly challenging with large venues.
-The Avery Aquatics Center we designed at Stanford University is an example.
-We renovated and expanded an existing pool complex so it could accommodate water polo events as well as night-time events.
+The Avery Aquatics Center ELS designed at Stanford University is an example.
+We renovated and expanded an existing pool complex so it could accomodate water polo events as well as nighttime events.
 It can handle Olympic training and seat 2,400 people for big events.
 When the university hosts nighttime water polo games, the place is packed.
 The horseshoe design, which puts spectators on both sides of the pool, helps keep the energy high.
-Student athletes thrive on the crowds cheering.
+Student athletes thrive on the cheering crowds.

-These facilities are a key part of the recruitment of student athletes from across the nation and the globe.
+These facilities are a key part of recruiting student athletes from across the nation and globe.
 The facilities need to equal the quality of the coaching as well as the reputation of the university.

-The dominant architectural aesthetic at USC is Romanesque, as interpreted throughout the 20th and 21st centuries.
-These forms provide cues that can be translated into a contemporary design.
-The buildings focused on McClintock will relate more directly to the existing architectural fabric, while the internal program areas are more modern.
-While the new USC intercollegiate aquatics facility is state of the art, it was important to be both contextual and respectful of the campus’s rich design vocabulary.
+The dominent architectural aesthetic at USC is Romanesque, as interpreted throughout the 20th and 21st centuries.
+These forms provide cues that can be translated into contemporary design.
+The buildings focused on McClintock Avenue will relate more directly to the existing architectural fabric, while the internal program areas are more modern.
+While the new USC intercollegiate aquatics facility is state-of-the-art, it was important to be both contextual and respectful of the campus’ rich design vocabulary.